 SEABROOK: Joe Mackall, describe, if you can, how the Swartzentruber Amish are different from other Amish that people listening may have seen.

-SEABROOK: You also describe how this community can be stifling.
-For instance, you describe Jonas, a young man who leaves the Swartzentruber Amish.
+SEABROOK: You also described how this community can be stifling.
+For instance, you described Jonas, a young man who leaves the Swartzentruber Amish.

 SEABROOK: So you're saying the kids, it's harder for - it's sort of logistically almost, and emotionally harder to leave when the modern world is so much different than what they have been used to?